-Newly registered domains are an effective tool for threat actors.
+Newly registered domains are an effective tool for cyber threat actors.

-Threat actors often create new infrastructure quickly, engaging in their attack campaigns and then ducking and running in a matter of hours or even minutes.
-From a security perspective, there are very few reasons someone would need to visit a domain that has just come online; likely, they were sent there via a URL from a malicious campaign.
+Cyber threat actors often create new infrastructure quickly, engaging in their attack campaigns and then ducking and running in a matter of hours or even minutes.
+From a cyber security perspective, there are very few reasons someone would need to visit a domain that has just come online; likely, they were sent there via a URL from a malicious campaign.

 As an example, here’s an adult website from a recent RiskIQ blacklist incident showcases the trouble with newly registered domains with one of its dependent requests.
 An iframe on the page has a source of hxxp://procese[.]info/banners/uaps?, which, at the time of the crawl, had only been registered for fourteen days, an indicator that it may be part of malicious infrastructure: